Twisted Desire: Plot

-Despite the punishments given, Jennifer continues to secretly see Nick.
-He visits Jennifer's house in an attempt to apologize for the night before and proclaims his love for her, but William doesn’t accept his apology and tells him to leave.
-Furious, Nick states how harsh William is towards her, especially after finding Jennifer’s eye swollen the other night (in reality, she put make up on her face to make it seem like William hit her).
-William, having had enough of his accusations, threatens to turn Nick in for statutory rape, and will "kick his ass" if he doesn't get lost.
-The next morning, William finds his car vandalized and contacts the police.
+Nick visits Jennifer's house in an attempt to apologize for the night before and proclaims his love for her, but Bill doesn’t accept his apology nor does he validate their relationship and instructs him to leave.
+Infuriated, Nick confronts Bill about his harsh treatment of Jennifer, "warning" him to stop mistreating her or there'll be consequences.
+Bill responds by threatening to turn Nick in for statutory rape, and threatening to "kick his ass" if he doesn't get lost.
+Nick insists that Bill won't be able to keep him away from Jennifer despite, to which Bill responds that he'll see about that.
+Nick leaves a message on Jennifer's answering machine stating that he's not intimidated by Bill's threats; that he's in love with Jennifer, and he'll do whatever it takes to be with her at any cost.
+The next morning, Bill finds his car vandalized and contacts the police.
 Nick is questioned, but denies knowledge of the incident.